Emi Meyer: Professional career

 Meyer released her fifth studio album Galaxy's Skirt in 2013, produced by David Ryan Harris.
 The music video for the title track was filmed by Canon as a campaign for their 4k Canon EOS C500 camera.
-Songs from the album have been used in television shows including "Energy" for TV Land's Younger, "On the Road" for MTV's Awkward and "Doin’ Great" on the Brazilian telenovela, Sete Vidas.
+Songs from the album have been used in television shows including "Energy" for TV Land's Younger, "On the Road" for MTV's Awkward and "Doin' Great" on the Brazilian telenovela, Sete Vidas.

 In 2013 she toured as a vocalist with jazz pianist Éric Legnini throughout France including the Le Café de la Danse in Paris.
 Meyer released a jazz standards album Monochrome, Her latest album Monochrome, recorded at Studio Ferber in Paris and produced by Legnini.
 Monochrome was released in Japan on September 2, 2015, and debuted at No. 1 on iTunes Japan Jazz.
 It was released in 2016 on Seattle based jazz label Origin Records, featuring original songs for the US market and called a "gem" by DownBeat Magazine.
 These additional songs were recorded with Seattle jazz musicians at Paul Allen's home studio Midnight Lamp.
 A Japanese version of one of the songs Odyssey, was remixed in 2022 by producer Matt Cab as "SURECHIGAI".

 In 2014 Meyer opened for Rachael Yamagata in Seoul.
-Meyer then went on a national tour of Korea and TV appearances in 2016 as part of the Korean release of her album "Galaxy's Skirt" on Sony Music Entertainment Korea.
+Meyer then went on a national tour of Korea and TV appearances in 2016 as part of the Korean release of her album Galaxy's Skirt on Sony Music Entertainment Korea.

-In 2019 Meyer performed at Big Feastival on Blur (band) member Alex James's farm in the Cotswolds, UK.
+In 2019 Meyer performed at Big Feastival on Blur member Alex James's farm in the Cotswolds, UK.
 Most recently she headlined shows at the Cotton Club and Blue Note Place in Tokyo, 2022.

 Most recently, Emi released her EP, The Road to Franklin, in 2020.
-Collaborating with Keb' Mo' on the track “When I Lose Control”, Emi recorded this project in Nashville at the Blackbird Studio.
-“When I Lose Control” was reviewed that it "perfectly captures some of the experiences and emotions that have come with this global pandemic".
+Collaborating with Keb' Mo' on the track "When I Lose Control", Emi recorded this project in Nashville at the Blackbird Studio.
+"When I Lose Control" was reviewed that it "perfectly captures some of the experiences and emotions that have come with this global pandemic".

-This year, Emi's music will be featured on two films, “Dealing with Dad” and “The Modelizer” for which she wrote and composed the soundtrack and music for.
+This year, Emi's music will be featured on two films, "Dealing with Dad" and "The Modelizer" for which she wrote and composed the soundtrack and music for.

 Collaborations

 Meyer is featured on DJ Okawari's track Midnight Train with a music video shot in Tokyo in January 2017.
 On April 14, 2017, the Nappy Roots released the album "Another 40 Akerz".
 Meyer co-wrote as well as plays piano and sings on the ninth track "Wings ft.
 Emi Meyer".

-On February 24, 2023, Dan the Automator featured Meyer singing in Japanese on his single “Case Study (feat.
-Emi Meyer)” under his project Handsome Boy Modeling School with Prince Paul (producer).
+On February 24, 2023, Dan the Automator featured Meyer singing in Japanese on his single "Case Study (feat.
+Emi Meyer)" under his project Handsome Boy Modeling School with Prince Paul.
 She will be featured on HBMS's full-length album later this year.

 Production Work

-In 2022, Meyer produced J-Pop artist Crystal Kay’s EP “Start Again” (LDH (company)/Universal Music Group), from which all songs were used for the Amazon Japan TV series “A2Z”.
+In 2022, Meyer produced J-Pop artist Crystal Kay's EP "Start Again" (LDH Japan/Universal Music Group), from which all songs were used for the Amazon Japan TV series A2Z.
 In addition to production, Meyer also wrote and co-wrote songs with Kay for the album.